 OOF.
 Mind you, this guy was about two feet from me.
 His comments were pointed and deliberate and filled with disgust aimed right at my face.
 I sat there, in that moment, realizing that I had been mom shamed right there in the mall.

 I wanted to sink into the floor.
 Because he was right.
 I fully agreed with him.
 But I also wanted to rise up and yell at him, too.
 Yell that I have been working unimaginable hours trying to establish a new business on my own.
 Yell that I just registered for a half marathon and I harvest asparagus and spinach from my yard every day and that my kids eat ALL THE GREEN THINGS and that I know I’m failing every single day because I just can’t meet these expectations I set up for myself and I DO know how to make better pretzels at home but OH MY GOD THE TIME THERE’S NEVER ANY TIME.

 …and seriously, doing things I never thought I’d do – like feeding my kids mall food – is becoming pretty flickin’ commonplace around here these days.

-And then his flawless wife bounced out of American Eagle Outfitters (of course she did) and off they went, surrounded by a soft, hazy white light, leaving me feel like I’d been punched in the stomach.
+And then his flawless wife bounced out of Hollister (of course she did) and off they went, surrounded by a soft, hazy white light, leaving me feel like I’d been punched in the stomach.

 Because you, Mr. Haughty and Successful Australian Stranger in the mall, have no right to try to shame me for taking a moment to just let things slide.
 I’m very well aware of my own shortcomings, but I see no need to make my kids so well aware of them that they start making up shortcomings of their own.
 I didn’t judge you for lining your obedient children up on a mall bench while you checked work emails (nor do I judge the iPhone-toting playground moms who are so popular to pick on these days.)